Each year, thousands of people buy ‘Easter’ bunnies for their kids without knowing how to properly care for a rabbit or the commitment involved.

 Bunnies hate to be held (or at least ours does).
 Which makes it interesting when you have to cut their nails.

 Although our bunny is a lot of work, we love her and she is so worth it.
-We never get tired of playing with her and making her do bunny photo shoots but it’s a lot of work that we didn’t expect at first.
+We never get tired of playing with her and making her do our bunny photo shoots.
+But it’s a lot of work that we didn’t expect at first.

 Of course, we’d do it again in a heartbeat.
 She’s part of the family.